-Although this is a very crude model, we believe that this simple result provides the right intuition as to why the historical decline in mortality rates was to a large extent compensated by an historical rise in the relative wealth of decedents, and why the French inheritance flow seems to be returning towards a high steady-state value around 20% of national income.
+Although this is a very crude model, we believe that this simple result provides the right intuition as to why the historical decline in mortality rates was to a large extent compensated by a historical rise in the relative wealth of decedents, and why the French inheritance flow seems to be returning toward a high steady-state value of around 20% of national income.
 Moreover, this basic intuition can be generalized to more general demographic structures and saving models, as we now show.

-5.2.
+V.B.
 Extensions